microsoft/WhatTheHack/046-AzurePurview/Student/Challenge2.md

 ## Success Criteria
 - Register the Azure SQL DB, Azure Synapse Analytics workspace under a collection that is accessible to all users.
-- Run a successful scan of the Azure SQL DB, serverless and dedicated pools using the Azure Purview Managed Identity.
+- Run a successful scan of the Azure SQL DB, serverless and dedicated pools using the Microsoft Purview Managed Identity.
 - Review the successful scan results.
 - Setup a weekly incremental scan.
 - Ensure the search results are accessible for the users that belong to the AllUsers group.

 ## Extended challenge
-- Register an Azure Purview Account to a Synapse workspace.
+- Register an Microsoft Purview Account to a Synapse workspace.
 Explore how to discover Purview assets from Azure Synapse workspace and interact with them using Synapse capabilities

 ## Learning Resources
 - https://docs.microsoft.com/en-us/azure/purview/register-scan-synapse-workspace